waku-org/nwaku/docs/operators/quickstart.md

 # Quickstart: running a nwaku node

 This guide helps you run a nwaku node with typical configuration.
-It connects your node to the `wakuv2.prod` fleet for bootstrapping and enables discovery v5 for continuous peer discovery.
+It connects your node to the `waku.sandbox` fleet for bootstrapping and enables discovery v5 for continuous peer discovery.
 Only [`relay`](https://rfc.vac.dev/spec/11/) protocol is enabled.
 For a more comprehensive overview,